menu

 • Read time 4 Mins Read

-Android permissions are based on UNIX permission model, but the catch here is there exists certain APIs provided by the Android Platform itself which allows us to communicate with each other bypassing the android permission model.
+Android permissions are based on the UNIX permission model, but the catch here is that certain APIs provided by the Android Platform itself exist that allow us to communicate with each other bypassing the Android permission model.

-If you ever tried to create an Android Application, or if you ever had decompiled an Android application, you will certainly notice that there exists a file named AndroidManifest.xml
+If you ever tried to create an Android application, or if you ever had decompiled one, you will certainly notice that there exists a file named AndroidManifest.xml

-This file contains the application related properties, such as the Application Name, Application Package name, Permission required by the Application, etc.
+This file contains the application-related properties, such as the application name, application package name, permission required by the application, etc.

 <uses-permission android:name="android.permission.INTERNET" />

-The above tag states that the application requires a permission to access INTERNET.
+The above tag states that the application requires permission to access the INTERNET.
 While installing the application, the user will get a screen similar to

 Screen_Shot_2013_11_23_at_3_06_05_AM-4